battlecode/battlecode-server-2017/specs.md

 A team whose HQ is destroyed immediately loses (and conversely, a team who destroys the opponent HQ immediately wins!).

-However, games must end in finite amounts of time, and hence each game only lasts for a number of turns in the range [2000, 3333] (which you can query using `getRoundLimit()`).
+However, games must end in finite amounts of time, and hence each game only lasts for a number of turns in the range 2000 to 3000, inclusive, depending on the map (which you can query using `getRoundLimit()`).
 If neither HQ is destroyed by the end of the last round, the winner will be determined by a series of tiebreaks.
 These tiebreaks, in order of their application, are:

 1. Number of towers remaining
 2. HQ HP remaining